Rent the Runway partners with W Hotels so you can pack lighter

-Rent the Runway is hoping to make packing for your vacation a little less painless.
+Rent the Runway is hoping to make packing for your vacation a little less painful.

 The clothing and accessories rental service has teamed up with Marriott International's W Hotels brand to launch a one-of-a-kind rental experience at four locations: W Aspen, W South Beach, W Washington D.C. and W Hollywood.